 Medications to treat high blood pressure

 - Angiotensin II receptor blockers (ARBs).
-These medications help relax blood vessels by blocking the action — not the formation — of a natural chemical that narrows blood vessels.
+These medications help relax blood vessels by blocking the action, not the formation, of a natural chemical that narrows blood vessels.
+People with chronic kidney disease may benefit from ARBs as one of their medications.

 If you're having trouble reaching your blood pressure goal with combinations of the above medications, your doctor may prescribe: